ChillThemes/ChillThemes-Portfolio/readme.txt

 = Is there a widget to go along with this plugin? =

-Yes, it most certainly does!
-If you install and activate our <a href="http://wordpress.org/plugins/chillthemes-widgets">ChillThemes Widgets</a> plugin along with this one, you'll see a new widget aptly titled Portfolio.
+Yes, there certainly is!
+If you install and activate our <a href="http://wordpress.org/plugins/chillthemes-widgets">ChillThemes Widgets</a> plugin along with this one, you'll see a new widget aptly titled **Portfolio**.

 = I'm getting 404 errors, what do I do? =